Greater Manchester is working to clean up air pollution on local roads.

 You can also read the frequently asked questions below for more information.

-The new investment-led Clean Air Plan
+The investment-led Clean Air Plan

 Like many areas across the country, Greater Manchester has high levels of air pollution on some local roads.